r3dact3d/r3dact3d.github.io/_posts/2025-1-19-orion-local-ai.md

 Furthermore, the security measures employed by these services might not be robust enough to prevent unauthorized access or data breaches.

->Users should exercise caution when providing personal or confidential details and consider implementing best practices such as encrypting sensitive data and regularly reviewing privacy policies for any service they use.
+> Users should exercise caution when providing personal or confidential details and consider implementing best practices such as encrypting sensitive data and regularly reviewing privacy policies for any service they use.

+Here are just a few of the venders that serve some open source models to the public

 - [Mistral](https://chat.mistral.ai/chat)
 - [Claude](https://claude.ai)